IgniteUI/igniteui-docfx/en/components/tree.md

 # Angular Tree Component Overview

-The Angular Tree Component allows users to represent hierarchical data in a tree fashion, maintaining parent-child relationships.
-Its primary purpose is to navigate within nested data structures.
-The Ignite UI for Angular Tree Component provides also load on demand capabilities, bi-state and cascading selection of items, built-in support for checkboxes and more.
+The Angular Tree Component allows users to represent hierarchical data in a tree-view structure, maintaining parent-child relationships, as well as to define static tree-view structure without a corresponding data model.
+Its primary purpose is to allow end-users to visualize and navigate within hierarchical data structures.
+The Ignite UI for Angular Tree Component also provides load on demand capabilities, item activation, bi-state and cascading selection of items through built-in checkboxes, built-in keyboard navigation and more.

 ## Angular Tree Example
-In this basic Angular Tree example, you can see how to define an `igx-tree` and its nodes by specifying the node hierarchy and iterating through a data set.
+In this basic Angular Tree example, you can see how to define an `igx-tree` and its nodes by specifying the node hierarchy and iterating through a hierarchical data set.

 <code-view style="height: 513px"
            data-demos-base-url="{environment:demosBaseUrl}"